 My friend is scheduled to attend one of those Tupperware-type parties next week, where someone tries to sell the attendees a kitchen gadget, styling cream or knitting accouterments.
+My question:

 Why is this almost strictly a female phenomenon?

 Why aren’t there parties for men, where tools, golfing gadgets, ties or other male accessories are sold?

 Perhaps more accurately, what would possess a woman to want to gather her friends in her home or a friend's home and subject them to a three hour sales pitch?
 It sounds perfectly dreadful to me, but women do this all the time, and at least some of them respond positively to the invite.

 Those that have no desire to attend these kinds of parties (and I use the word parties loosely) attend anyway out of a misplaced sense of obligation.

 If your friend opens a beauty care shop, I’d expect you to eventually stop by and at least to check the place out.
 But if your friend wants to bring that goop into your living room on a Friday night under the pretense of a party and convert your home into a retail outlet, I think it's perfectly acceptable (and perhaps advisable) to say no.